crcastle/heroku-cli-in-docker/README.md

 * git
 * psql

-It can be used from the Heroku Dashboard from any web browser (e.g. desktop, phone, tablet) like this:
+This means you can use the Heroku CLI from any web browser (e.g. desktop, phone, tablet) like this:

 []()
 ![Screencast](screencast.gif "Screencast")